-The TIPP will gather the input of parents relating to the view of equal participation, how it can be meaningfully measured, and how services are being provided to children in the school District.
+1. The TIPP will gather the input of parents relating to the view of equal participation, how it can be meaningfully measured, and how services are being provided to children in the school District.

-The TIPP will obtain information from the school improvement initiatives (e.g. Data, Accountability, Sustainability and High Achievement (DASH) and Response Driven Accountability (RDA)) process to develop suggested modifications to the District's educational program.
+2. The TIPP will obtain information from the school improvement initiatives (e.g., Data, Accountability, Sustainability and High Achievement (DASH) and NMPED Academic Initiatives) to develop suggested modifications to the District's educational program.

-The TIPP will develop proposed changes to the District's educational related to:
+3. The TIPP will develop proposed changes to the District's educational related to:

-- A modification of existing programs, activities and tasks, - Alternative teaching approaches to include culturallyrelevant approaches, - c.
-A new IPP Data Set which will be used to monitor progress at achieving the new/revised IPP Goals, - List of recommended "Talking Points" for budget process with board, state, and federal representatives, - TIPP By-Laws to govern consultation, data review, and IPP recommendations.
+a.
+A modification of existing programs, activities and tasks, b.
+Alternative teaching approaches to include culturally relevant approaches, c.
+A new IPP Data Set which will be used to monitor progress at achieving the new/revised IPP Goals, d.
+List of recommended "Talking Points" for budget process with board, state, and federal representatives, e.
+TIPP By-Laws to govern consultation, data review, and IPP recommendations.

 New/revised IPP will be finalized and approved by the TIPP who will seek parent, tribal and District Superintendent approval as appropriate.

-The TIPP will present the new/revised IPP to the District School Board for their approval.
+5. The TIPP will present the new/revised IPP to the District School Board for their approval.
 As potential changes and/or new approaches to achieve policies are identified throughout the school year, these will be presented to the District Superintendent and Board.

-6. The Grants Cibola County School District will take the following measures to annually assess the extent to which Indian children participate on an equal basis with non-Indian children in the District's education program and activities.
+6. The Grants Cibola County School District will take the following measures to annually assess the extent to which Native American students participate on an equal basis with non-Native students in the District's education program and activities.

-- The Grants Cibola County School District will monitor Indian student participation in all academic and cocurricular activities. - b.
-School district officials will review school data to assess the extent of Indian children's participation in the District's educational programs on an equal basis. - c.
-The Grants Cibola County School District will share its assessment of district funding, Indian student participation, related academic achievements and other related data.
-This information will be shared with the parents of Indian children and tribal officials by (mail, email, posting at tribal offices, etc.) Parents of Indian children, tribal officials and other interested parties may express their views on participation through direct communication with the school district, at any school board meeting or to the TIPP.
+a.
+The Grants Cibola County School District will monitor Native American student participation in all academic and co-curricular activities.

+b.
+School district officials will review school data to assess the extent of Native American students' participation in the District's educational programs on an equal basis.

+c.
+The Grants Cibola County School District will share its assessment of district funding, Native American student participation, related academic achievements and other related data.
+This information will be shared with the parents of Native American students and tribal officials by (mail, email, posting at tribal offices, etc.) Parents of Native American students, tribal officials and other interested parties may express their views on participation through direct communication with the school district, at any school board meeting or to the TIPP.

-- d.
-Copies of annual reports will be made available to tribal officials, parents, and community members in print and electronic formats upon approval and presentation to the GCCS Board of Education. - e.
-During the public hearings in (November and March, or as outlined in TIPP By-Laws), the school district will gather information relating to Indian children's participation in the LEA's education programs and activities.
-This information will also be made available to the parents of Indian children, tribal officials and the TIPP via email and posting at tribal offices.
+d.
+Copies of annual reports will be made available to tribal officials, parents, and community members in print and electronic formats upon approval and presentation to the GCCS Board of Education.

+e.
+During the public hearings in November and March, the school district will gather information relating to Native American students' participation in the LEA's education programs and activities.
+This information will also be made available to the parents of Native American students, tribal officials and the TIPP via email and posting at tribal offices.

-Policy IV: Modify the IPPs if necessary, based upon the results of any assessment or input described [34 CFR 222.94(b)(4)].
+Policy IV: Modify the IPPs if necessary, based upon the results of any assessment or input described.
+[34 CFR 222.94(b)(4)]